wildfire-water-security/WWS-box-lfs/blfs/README.md

 this package provides tools to make the process as streamlined and user-friendly as possible.

+The functions in this package are designed to accompany git commands (ie. init, clone, pull, push) to perform the necessary steps to keep the Box files synced.

 ## Installation

 You can install `blfs` from [GitHub](https://github.com/) with: